 When someone is experiencing substance use disorder, it can feel as though everything around him or her is completely out of whack.
 Everything in their lives can start to revolve around when he or she is going to use next.
 And, when a mental illness is also occurring at the same time, these symptoms can get much worse, and an individual can quickly spiral out of control.
-When living with a dual diagnosis in Nashville Tennessee, it is important to not only understand that diagnosis but to also receive the appropriate treatment designed to help alleviate the symptoms of both conditions simultaneously so a happy, recovered life can be lived.
+When living with a dual diagnosis in Nashville and Murfreesboro, Tennessee, it is important to not only understand that diagnosis but to also receive the appropriate treatment designed to help alleviate the symptoms of both conditions simultaneously so a happy, recovered life can be lived.

 Dual diagnosis is a term used to describe having both a substance use disorder and a mental illness occurring at the same time.
 Upwards of 50% of those with substance use disorders have a dual diagnosis that has impacted their lives in a number of ways.
 It is extremely common for those individuals with a dual diagnosis to struggle with mental illnesses like depression, anxiety, bipolar disorders, and personality disorders.
 Unfortunately, when someone is experiencing a dual diagnosis, the symptoms of both conditions (the substance use disorder and mental illness) can get much worse, as each condition agitates the other.
 As a result, an individual is bound to experience a number of painful physical, mental, and emotional symptoms if he or she does not receive treatment.
 When treatment is obtained, however, an individual can have both conditions treated at the same time all while learning healthy coping skills.

 When to Get Dual Diagnosis Treatment

 Many people who struggle with dual diagnosis in Tennessee are well aware of their conditions, however, have been unable to commit to the care that they need.
 Others might not even know that in addition to their substance use disorder, that they are also affected by a mental illness.
 It is extremely important to get dual diagnosis treatment in Tennessee when experiencing these symptoms, which is why it is imperative to know what to look for.